0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/implement-egp-strat.md

 \texttt{BreakEvenGasPrice} = \frac{\texttt{TotalTxPrice}}{\texttt{GasUsed}}
 $$

-In order to attain some profit for processing transactions, a marginal profit factor called $\texttt{NetProfit}$ is incorporated in the $\texttt{BreakEvenGasPrice}$ formula as follows:
+A marginal profit factor called $\texttt{NetProfit}$ is incorporated in the $\texttt{BreakEvenGasPrice}$ formula as a means of generating a fixed proportion of profit from the total gas fees.
+It is calculated as follows:

 $$
 \texttt{BreakEvenGasPrice} = \frac{\texttt{TotalTxPrice}}{\texttt{GasUsed}} \cdot \texttt{NetProfit}